gianr00/Employee_Database/README.md

 Author: Rosie Gianan, gianr00@gmail.com

-Build With: PostgreSQL, pgAdmin, QuickDB, SQLAlchemy ORM queries, Python, Pandas and Matplotlib
+Build with: PostgreSQL, pgAdmin, QuickDB, SQLAlchemy ORM, Python, Pandas, Matplotlib, csv files, Jupyter notebook

 ## Objective:
 Research on the employees of the corporation from the 1980s and 1990s.
 All that remains of the database of employees from that period are these six CSV files.